t3m1X/BloodBros/README.md

 Move the player with WASD and shoot with CTRL.
 You can roll pressing ALT, which makes you inmune to bullets while you're rolling.
 Press F2 for GODMODE.
-Press 1 to input credits! (although it's useless right now)
+Press 1 to input credits! (although it's useless right now) Press SPACE when you have won to play again.

 ## Changelog